 - For cutting, use a round cutter or a round glass.
 If you don’t mind not having a round shape, cut them into squares with a sharp knife after opening the dough.

-- Preheat skillet before starting.
+- Preheat skillet/frying pan before starting.
 That’s really important!
-Don’t start cooking them in a cold skillet.
+Don’t start cooking them in a cold pan.
 Also, cook them over medium-low or low heat.
 They need 8 minutes on each side for the interior to be well cooked.

 Now comes the hard part: wait for them to cool before slicing and toasting!